post-image

 Most people buy a Y-harness, saying that they don’t want to put pressure on the shoulders with another design, but I see so many terrible fitted Y-harnesses which is doing just that.
 This can be due to the neck-strap’s angle, having a large harness, or wide straps on a slim dog.

-An example of a good shoulder fit is below.
+An example of a good shoulder fit is below - first featuring the CTC Shoulder Harness.

 How to Choose a Well-Fitting Y-Harness for Your Dog | Dog Gear Review